-With the number of asylum seekers rising significantly in 2012 and 2013, overcrowding was reported with regard to several initial reception centres.
+With the number of asylum seekers rising significantly since 2012, overcrowding has been reported with regard to several initial reception centres throughout Germany.
+With numbers of asylum seekers rising in 2014, overcrowding continued to be a serious problem throughout the year both in the initial reception centres and on the regional and local levels.
 In some centres, mobile units (housing containers) were used for temporary housing.
 In other reception centres distribution of applicants to other accommodation in the same Federal State was accelerated, the duration of stay for newly arrived asylum seekers was limited to a period of a few days to make room for new arrivals.
 This in turn led to a higher demand for places in follow-up accommodation and decentralised housing.
 The rise in numbers of asylum applications thus proved to be a challenge both for the Federal States' centres and for many municipalities since accommodation capacities had been significantly reduced in reaction to a fall in numbers of asylum seekers between 1992 and 2007.
-Federal States and municipalities responded to the rise in numbers in 2012 and 2013 by increasingly commissioning non-state actors (welfare organisations as well as companies) with accommodation of asylum-seekers.
+Federal States and municipalities responded to the rise in numbers in 2012 and 2013 by increasingly commissioning non-state actors (welfare organisations as well as companies) with accommodation of asylum seekers.
 In addition, housing containers and individual apartments were increasingly used.
-166
+1777